Justia 10 - Badge

 DeMoss underwent an ACDF at C6-7 and arthroscopic repair of a right rotator cuff/labrum, with additional pain-management care.
 The jury awarded $489,559 but found her 60% at fault, reducing the award to $195,832.
 The case illustrates how surface materials at a gas station can drive settlements and comparative fault outcomes.

-What Damages Can Victims Recover in Slip and Fall Claims?
+What Damages Can Victims Recover in a Gas Station Slip and Fall Claim?

 Damages in a slip and fall claim cover both financial losses and the personal impact of the accident.
 Economic damages include medical bills (ER care, imaging, surgery, therapy) and future treatment, plus lost wages and reduced earning capacity if the injury keeps you off the job.
 You can also claim out-of-pocket expenses (transportation, medications, braces).